Explore health content from A to Z.

 Symptoms of chronic inflammation:

 Wheezing (a whistling noise, especially when breathing out)

-Effects of chronic inflammation: Over time, chronic mild inflammation can lead to permanent scarring of airways and loss of lung function.
-This can cause permanent breathing problems.
-This is one reason asthma needs to be treated even if there are no symptoms.
+Over time, chronic mild inflammation can lead to permanent scarring of airways and loss of lung function.

-When sensitive airways are irritated by a trigger, the muscles around the airways tighten (bronchospasm).
-This squeezes the airways so that they become narrower.
+When sensitive airways are irritated by a trigger, the muscles around the airways tighten.
 The lining of the airways swells.
-Thick, sticky mucus increases and begins to clog the airways.
-All of this decreases lung function—that is, it makes emptying the lungs more difficult.
-You have to work hard to keep breathing and getting needed oxygen into the lungs.
+Thick, sticky mucus increases and clogs the airways.
+All of this makes you work harder to keep breathing.

 Coughing, especially at night